stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

  * :code:`FLUID-TYPE:` [LIQUID or GAS] ;determines the type of simulation to run.
 Gas simulations require full set of isothermal PVT data
  * :code:`FLUID-DENSITY:` value unit ;Density of liquid to use in Reynolds number calculation
  * :code:`FLUID-VISCOSITY:` value unit ;Viscosity of liquid, if this is supplied PVT data can be neglected for liquid simulations.
  * :code:`MAXIMUM MAP DIMENSION:` value ;Maximum number of blocks along either axis.
-Values close to actual axis size slightly improve runtime memory conservation over larger values.
+Values close to actual axis size slightly improve runtime memory conservation relative to much larger values.
- * :code:`STD-TEMP:` value unit User defined standard (or surface) temperature used in gas simulations
+ * :code:`STD-TEMP:` value unit ;User defined standard (or surface) temperature used in gas simulations
- * :code:`STD-PRESS:` value unit User defined standard (or surface) pressure used in gas simulations
+ * :code:`STD-PRESS:` value unit ;User defined standard (or surface) pressure used in gas simulations

 Other Parameters
 ~~~~~~~~~~~~~~~~

-Sets other important but miscellaneous runtime parameters.
+Sets other important miscellaneous runtime parameters.

- * :code:`MAP AVERAGING FACTOR:` value ;The number of voxels required to span an edge of a grid-block along the X or Z direction.
+ * :code:`MAP AVERAGING FACTOR:` value ;The number of voxels required to span an edge of a grid block along the X or Z direction.
+Grid blocks are assumed square in the X-Z plane.
  * :code:`VOXEL SIZE:` value unit ;Specifies the voxel to meter conversion factor
  * :code:`ROUGHNESS REDUCTION:` value ;**The value is in voxels** Amount to symmetrically bring the front and back fracture surfaces together by.
  * :code:`CALCULATE PERCENTILES:` value1,value2,value3 ;A comma separated list of percentiles to calculate of various quantities during runtime.
 Commenting this line out tells it to not calculate them at all